Writers & Filmmaker Essentials (Social Networking, Pitching & Agents)

 International Screenwriters Association - Not that I've gotten much work out of this site but it is a very good hosting site that showcases your work professionally and 'does' pop up with the odd gig or two that you can feel free to apply for but don't bank on much.
 Alike most of its counterparts they're another bunch of greedy guts who want you to pay just to hear about and / or apply to certain jobs.

 Screenwriting Staffing Utopia - Job hunting site for people looking for scripts and sign-up for a regularly updated newsletter.
+HOWEVER, its one of those BULLSHIT "Pay To Apply" deals.
+So give it ONE or TWO shots then if its not working for you - CANCEL IMMEDIATELY!
 You'll also find this link on the jobs page because if you sign up for their 'Premium Members' part, the job offers that come in are pretty good as they're ALWAYS paid only & you get usually 40+ offers per month.

 Lets not kid ourselves!
 Actors make all the difference sometimes whether a film can live or die in the hands of an audience, so if you don't want rookies and / or friends to play parts that have the risk of making all that hard work looking awful, you must either: